amenesik/terraform-provider-amenesik/README.md

       ]
     }

-From the above examples it should be noted that the data array of the BEAM resource describes the properties and their values of the required BEAM document.
+From the above examples it should be noted that the data array of the BEAM resource describes the properties and their values of the BEAM document.

 ### Syntax
-BEAM documents comprise ordered collections of NODES, RELATIONS and PROBES (a specialisation of the node).
+Conceptually, BEAM documents comprise ordered collections of TAGS, TYPES, IMPORTS, NODES, RELATIONS and PROBES (a specialisation of the node).

-A Data Path must be defined with respect to one of these three document roots or arrays:
+A Data Path must be defined with respect to one of these document roots or arrays:

 - node . < identifier > [ . < capability > ] . < property >
 - relation . node . < number > . [ hostname | contract ]